taneishi/CheXNet_openvino/README.md

-# CheXNet acceleration and quantization using OpenVINO
+# Optimization and Quantization CheXNet using OpenVINO

 ## CheXNet - Classification and Localization of Thoracic Diseases